patientsnotpassports/patientsnotpassports.github.io/campaign/take-action-as-a-healthcare-worker.md

 ##### Talk about the policy at a meeting

-There are lots of opportunities to do this, whether at a grand round, in training or even at handover.
-You could also present a case specific to your department at audit, clinical governance or morbidity and mortality meetings to discuss actual or potential harm relating to these regulations.
-Use our [resources](/campaign/resources.html) and power-point presentations.
+There are lots of opportunities to do this, whether at a Grand Round, in training or even at handover.
+You could also present a case specific to your department at audit, clinical governance, or morbidity and mortality meetings to discuss actual or potential harm relating to these regulations.
+Use our [resources](/campaign/resources.html) and presentations.

 ##### Raising concerns with management